 Many Estonians prefer to spend their leisure time alone or with close friends and family.
-Popular activities include visiting saunas (see p.
-1-2 of Family and Kinship), swimming, meeting at bars/cafes, and playing chess.
+Popular activities include visiting saunas (see Family and Kinship), swimming, meeting at bars/cafes, and playing chess.
 Other leisure activities are seasonal.
 During the cold, dark winter months, Estonians often frequent the theater and cinema, participate in snow sports, or socialize indoors.
-Increasing mubers of Estonians travel south to warmer destinations during the winter months.
+Increasing numbers of Estonians travel south to warmer destinations during the winter months.

-During the temperate summer, many Estonians retreat to homes in the countryside, where they tend to feel connected to the land (see p.
-1 of Family and Kinship).
+During the temperate summer, many Estonians retreat to homes in the countryside, where they tend to feel connected to the land (see Family and Kinship).
 Popular activities include gardening, long forest walks, picking wild mushrooms and berries, camping, and visiting the beach to relax, swim, and participate in water sports.

-Festivals: One of Estonia's most significant cultural events, the Estonian Song Festival, traces to Estonia's 19th-century "National Awakening" and has been held about every 5 years since 1869 (see p.
-6 of History and Myth).
-The 1988 event in Tallinn attracted about 300,000 people, or more than 20% of the population, who sang patriotic songs and openly demanded independence from the USSR (see p.
-13 of History and Myth).
-Today's Song and Dance Festival typically occurs in July and features around 40,000 singers, choir members, and folk dancers.
+Festivals: One of Estonia's most significant cultural events, the Estonian Song Festival, traces to Estonia's 19th-century "National Awakening" and has been held about every 5 years since 1869 (see History and Myth).
+The 1988 event in Tallinn attracted about 300,000 people, or more than 20% of the population, who sang patriotic songs and openly demanded independence from the USSR (see History and Myth).
+Today's Song and Dance Festival typically occurs in July and features around 40,000 singers, choir members, and folk dancers

-Other popular festivals include Tallinn Music Week, Viljandi Music Festival, Baroque Days.
-Pärnu
+Other popular festivals include Tallinn Music Week, Viljandi Music Festival, Baroque Music Days, Pärnu